Skip to main content

 Flow Re-entry

-Flow re-entry controls whether a customer can enter the same flow again after they have already completed or exited it.
-Enabling re-entry allows flows to respond to customer behavior that may happen multiple times over the customer lifecycle.
+Flow re-entry controls whether a shopper can enter the same flow again after they have already completed or exited it.
+Enabling re-entry allows flows to respond to shopper behavior that may happen multiple times over the shopper lifecycle.

 Prerequisites